s8sg/goflow/README.md

 ![Gopher staring_at flow](doc/goflow-gopher.jpg)

 The initial example is a single vertex DAG.
-Single vertex DAG (referred as `SyncNode`) are great for synchronous task
+Single vertex DAG are great for synchronous task

 Using [GoFlow's DAG construct](https://godoc.org/github.com/faasflow/lib/goflow#Dag) one can achieve more complex compositions with multiple vertexes and connect them using edges.